Paraben: friend or foe?

 Yet Dr Stefanie Williams of European Dermatology London puts parabens into perspective, explaining: “Parabens have a long history of safe use and are very commonly used in skincare.
 They are well established skincare preservatives and, for the vast majority of customers, won’t cause any problems.
 In very few people, parabens might cause contact allergies, although that’s rare compared to their widespread use.”

-Helen Ambrosen has been developing preserved and self-preserving products since 1982.
-She explains, “Many believe that the conclusions of the 2004 study, including the way it was leaked and the interpretations by the media, were irresponsible.
+Helen Ambrosen has been developing preserved and self-preserving products since 1982, so you'll find many self preserving versions of your favourite Lush products; such as soothing Skin's Self Preserving Shangri-La moisturiser and zingy Ocean Salt Self Preserving and Alcohol Free face and body scrub, plus many others.
+She explains: “Many believe that the conclusions of the 2004 study, including the way it was leaked and the interpretations by the media, were irresponsible.
 It gave the industry an opportunity to create fear of an ingredient and market products that played into that fear, using preservatives which, in comparison, are little known.
 Parabens have a long history of use.
 They’re not generally irritating to the skin and they work well in products.
 We know more about them than any other preservatives.”